SELENA8682/code_challenge/README.md

 1. load json file (input.json)
 2. define Enployee class and EmployeeJson(BaseModel)  class for pydantic
-3. create employee_list to store json data
+3. define Data class for loading and validateing data
 4. create new_employee_list to get employee data from EmployeeJson which transfer from employee_list
-5. define fuction get_total_salary from employee_list
+5. define Target class to to match manager from employee_dict by manager id and fuction get_total_salary from employee_list
-6. to match manager from employee_dict by manager id
+6. print the result out